@dax-side/jwt-abstraction

 npm install @dax-side/jwt-abstraction

-npm weekly downloads
+npm monthly downloads

 The problem